RaimundoGallino/React-webapp-youtubeAPI/README.md

 ## How to use it

+Yoy will need to have [node.js](https://nodejs.org/es/download/) installed in order to run this app

-Clone the repository to a local directory
+Clone this repository to your local directory

 In the project directory, you can run:

+### `npm install react`
+(if you don't have react already installed)

 ### `npm start`

 Runs the app in the development mode.\VideoPlayer

-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000/videoplayer](http://localhost:3000/videoplayer) to view it in the browser.